AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 ## Prepare Magento

-Configure the following settings in Magento as described below.
+Configure the following settings in Adobe Commerce or Magento Open Source as described below.

 ### WYSIWYG settings